tc39/notes/es7/2016-09/sept-28.md

 YK: The intermediate string is where people are thinking about the api

-BF: This is a fine constraint for semantics
+BFS: This is a fine constraint for semantics

 DD: Bradley's implementation is based on a map, as shown in his slides.
 The constraint of the spec means that,